Saghri/SnapSell---Ecommerce/Readme.md

-# SnapSell is our FYP in which we are creating a upgraded version of famous E-Commerce Platform OLX with some additional AI Features :)
+# SnapSell is an e-commerce platform with advanced AI features for seamless user experience.
+Fraud detection and product authentication are its prominent features.